Experiencing symptoms related to COVID-19?

 Meals for Students During School Closures

-Arkansas Gov. Asa Hutchinson announced schools statewide will be closed through April 17th.
+Arkansas Gov. Asa Hutchinson announced schools statewide will be closed for the reminder of the school year.
 Many students receive their only weekday meals from the schools they attend.
 Additionally, some schools also send weekend meal items with students on Fridays.
 To keep those students from being hungry during the mandatory school closures, the City of Little Rock worked with several community partners have developed a feeding plan.